HOLIDAY ZERO WASTE GUIDE

 - Check your pantry and refrigerator before you go to the store.

-- Use an online portion planner to figure out exactly how much food you need for your guest list.
+- Use an online portion planner to figure out exactly how much food you need.
 Check out savethefood.com/guestimator.

 - Encourage smaller portions by using smaller plates and smaller serving utensils.